tarmin68/academic-kickstart/content/home/about.md

 # Biography

-I am a forth-year PhD student at the University of Pittsburgh in the Department of Informatics and Networked Systems working with <a href="http://sis.pitt.edu/jjoshi/" target="_blank">Prof. James Joshi</a>.
+I am a forth-year PhD student at the University of Pittsburgh in the Department of Informatics and Networked Systems working with Prof. James Joshi.